sidsenthilexe/sidsenthilexe/README.md

-# Hi, I'm sidsenthilexe
+# Hi, I'm Sid Senthil

 * 🔭 I'm currently working on projects and learning game development in Godot and Gamemaker.
 * 🌱 I'm hoping to participate in a few hackathons in the near future.
 * ⚡ Fun fact: I have no idea what im doing.

+## Experiences:
+* Part of the Fremont High School Robotics team (FTC 26106 Emberbots 2024-)
+* Won an IEEE award for Technical Excellence with a project for the 2024 Synopsys Science Fair

 ## Projects:
 * [godot-projects](https://github.com/sidsenthilexe/godot-projects) - Practice projects in Godot.
 * [gamemaker-projects](https://github.com/sidsenthilexe/gamemaker-projects) - Practice projects in Gamemaker.
 * [iphone6-display-frame](https://github.com/sidsenthilexe/iphone6-display-frame/blob/main/README.md) - Creating a display frame using an iPhone 6 for the 10th anniversary of its release.
 Also iPod Nano!
-* Part of the Fremont High School Robotics team (Emberbots 2024-)

 <!--
 There have been *1* unproductive days so far.